codacy/docs/docs/organizations/managing-security-and-risk.md

 ### Activity history

-The **Activity history** panel displays a graph showing weekly counts of open and closed findings over the past three months and the overall open finding trend.
+The **Activity history** graph shows weekly counts of open and closed findings over the past three months, overlaid over the overall open finding trend.

 For a detailed view of the counts on a specific week, hover over the graph.